-Review: 'Seymour' is a look at one man's passion for music
+Review: 'Seymour,' look at one man's passion for music

 Artists of all persuasions should find much to relate to in Ethan Hawke's "Seymour: An Introduction," a documentary look at the classical pianist and master teacher Seymour Bernstein.